freefallcid/Attack/README.md

 # Attack
 :computer: :bomb: Attack Folder for Pentesting

-Wordlists are not shown here.
-Find some interesting stuff here: <https://github.com/danielmiessler/SecLists>
+My private wordlists are not shared here.
+Refer to the collected public section in `wordlists/pub` for some nice to have wordlists.

+Some more wordlists are availaible at <https://github.com/danielmiessler/SecLists>.